Nurses are injured on the job more than any other occupation1

 The AirTAP System uses air-assisted technology to significantly reduce the force required to boost patients.
 And unlike other safe patient handling devices, it’s always ready to use because it stays under the patient and fits seamlessly into your workflow at the bedside.

 The AirTAP System addresses the four major risk factors that contribute to healthcare worker injury: exertion, high-frequency tasks, posture and the duration of the task.
-In addition, it also reduces the need to log roll patients to offload the sacrum, reduces risk factors for pressure ulcers and decreases strain on your hands, wrists, shoulders and back.
+In addition, it also reduces the need to log roll patients to offload the sacrum, reduces risk factors for pressure injuries and decreases strain on your hands, wrists, shoulders and back.

 The Prevalon Turn & Position Systems are an evolution in patient repositioning.
 Unlike lift slings and plastic slide sheets, they stay under the patient at all times, so they’re always ready to assist with turning and boosting the patient.
 The Prevalon Turn & Position Systems help minimize the risk of injury for the healthcare worker.
 This makes it possible for nurses and staff to achieve compliance to a q2 turning protocol while providing the best care and minimizing additional stress on the patient.